joe-irving/defundclimatechaos/index.md

 - text: |-
     # Partners

-    This day of action is made of an ecosystem of groups from all around the UK.
+    This day of action is between a number of UK groups working closely with allied networks [all around the world](http://defundclimatechaos.org).
   buttons:
   - text: Register
     target: "/partners/#register-group"